GuyKahlon/BackMenu/README.md

     frontWindow?.rootViewController = front;

 Three more important things:
     1. Change the window Level
     2. Call to: startSwipeToOpenMenu()
     3. Call to: makeKeyAndVisible();

     frontWindow?.windowLevel = UIWindowLevelStatusBar
     frontWindow?.startSwipeToOpenMenu()
     frontWindow?.makeKeyAndVisible();

-Please note: There is also the method: stopSwipeToOpenMenu() in extension UIWindow class.
+Please note: There is also the method: stopSwipeToOpenMenu() in extension UIWindow class, Call to this method when you want to disable the menu.